-- Fill the system with a mixture of sodium carbonate and water(or a commercially available equivalent). - We Use 0.5kg (1.0pound) of sodium carbonate for every 23 liters(6.0 U.S. gallons) of water. - Do not install the radiator cap.
-The engine is to be operated without the cap for this process.
+- 1 Fill the system with a mixture of sodium carbonate and water (or a commercially available equivalent). - W Use 0.5 kg (1.0 pound) of sodium carbonate for every 23 liters (6.0 U.S. gallons) of water. - \ Do not install the surge tank cap.
+The engine is to be operated without the cap for this process. - During filling, air must be vented from the engine coolant passages.

-- The system must be filled properly to prevent air locks. - During filling, air must be vented from the engine coolant passages.
-Wait 2 to 3 minutes to allow air to be vented; then add mixture to bring the level to the top. - Adequate venting is provided for a fill rate of 19 liters/minute (5 U.S.gal/minute). - 2 Operate the engine for 5 minutes with the coolant temperature above 80°C (176°F).
+The system must be filled slowly to prevent air locks or serious engine damage can result.
+Wait 2 to 3 minutes to allow air to be vented, then add mixture to bring the level to the top.

+2 Operate the engine for 5 minutes with the coolant temperature above 80°C (176°F).
 Shut the engine off, and drain the cooling system.

-- 3 Fill the cooling system with clean water. - Be sure to vent the engine and aftercooler for complete filling. - Do not install the radiator cap or the new coolant filter.
+- 3 Fill the cooling system with clean water. - Be sure to vent the engine and aftercooler for complete filling. - Do not install the surge tank cap or the new coolant filter.

-- 4 Operate the engine for 5 minutes with the coolant temperature above 80°C(176°F).
+- 4 Operate the engine for 5 minutes with the coolant temperature above 80°C (176°F).
 Shut the engine off, and drain the cooling system. - If the water being drained is still dirty, the system must be flushed again until the water is clean.